 Felony Juvenile Charges

-Having a felony conviction on your child’s record will affect many aspects of their lives.
+Having a felony conviction on your child’s record will affect many aspects of their life.
 It will impact what colleges they can get into, where they can gain employment, and where they will be able to live.
-Many landlords do not allow felons to rent their properties.
+Many landlords do not allow felons to rent property.

 Even though your child is a minor now, a felony conviction can follow them well into adulthood.
 Do not let this happen.
 Hire a juvenile criminal defense lawyer who can help your child avoid such convictions.
 It could make a difference for the rest of their lives.

 Defending a Child’s Rights

 As a parent or guardian, you must know the fundamental rights of your child once they have been arrested.
 Legally, police officers or investigators are required to alert parents that their child is in custody.
 However it is a misconception that they may not question a minor without a parent.
 A minor may, however, refuse to answer questions until a parent, guardian, or lawyer is present.
 Once they make this request, questioning must stop.

 Additionally, a parent or guardian has the right to refuse questioning of their child by law enforcement.
 If a police officer or investigator is questioning your child, tell them to stop right away.
 Do not allow them to continue questioning without a juvenile criminal defense attorney present.
 Do not let the police tell you that they are allowed to do so.
 This is against your child’s rights.
 If this happens, let your lawyer know immediately, as it may be grounds to have the charges dismissed in court under juvenile law.

 Legal Representation to Face the Juvenile Justice System